 This month, we celebrate a century of Union College radio.
 Here, we remember the first broadcast on Oct.
 14, 1920.
 More coverage of the anniversary will follow in the upcoming issue of Union College magazine and online.
-Also, as part of virtual Homecoming Weekend, on Thursday, Oct.
-22, from 7 to 8 p.m.
-(EDT), a panel of alumni will recall their Union radio days and the careers that followed.
-To register and receive the Zoom link, visit here.
+As part of virtual Homecoming Weekend, a panel of alumni recalled their Union radio days and the careers that followed.
+[To see a recording of the WRUC Zoom panel, visit here.]

 On the evening of Oct.
 14, 1920, amateur radio operators as far away as Hartford, Conn., could hear a scratchy phonograph recording of Irving Berlin’s “Tell Me, Little Gypsy” sung by tenor John Steel.
 Then came seven more pieces from records borrowed from the H.S.
 Barney department store in exchange for on-air mention.